Jack Chesbro: New York Highlanders (1903–1909)

 Before the 1905 season, Chesbro announced that he had created a pitch he called the "jump ball".
 He struggled in the 1905 season, registering a 19–15 record.
-During the 1905 season, Chesbro was involved in the first squeeze play in baseball.
+During the 1905 season, Chesbro was involved in the first squeeze play in major league baseball.
 At third base, Chesbro mistakenly thought he had received a steal sign from manager Clark Griffith, while Willie Keeler bunted for a hit.
 As Chesbro scored, Griffith made a note of the play and taught it in spring training the following season.

 Many baseball observers expected Chesbro to return to form in 1906.
 That season, Chesbro registered a 23–17 record while leading the AL in earned runs allowed.
 He was removed from his starts 16 times, the most in the AL.

 Chesbro announced he would work on keeping his weight down prior to the 1907 season, but announced his intentions to retire in February 1907.
 In March 1907, he announced he would return, but not at a pay cut.
 He signed a new contract two weeks into the 1907 season, in which he went 10–10.

 After the 1907 season, Chesbro announced that he was giving up the experimental spitball, intending to return to the "old style of pitching" in 1908.
 He finished the 1908 season with a 14–20 record.

 Prior to the 1909 season, Chesbro was assigned to the Indianapolis Indians of the American Association, a minor league affiliate of the Highlanders.
 However, Chesbro threatened to retire if transferred there, and did not report to the Highlanders at first.
 Chesbro made nine appearances for the Highlanders in 1909, before he was waived and claimed by the Boston Red Sox in September 1909.

+Boston Red Sox (1909)

 Chesbro pitched one game for the Red Sox, the season finale against the Yankees.
 The Red Sox returned Chesbro to the Highlanders prior to the 1910 season, but he was placed on the ineligible list after he refused to report to the minor leagues.